andrewcooke/pytyp/pytyp.rst

 In the first section, `Current Status`_, I sketch Python's runtime type support.
 This shows how ABCs provide a clear, general model for duck typing.

-`A Pythonic Extension`_ then explores possible exntensions, motivated by a need to describe collections of data.
-The first few sub-sections are speculative; the issues are clarified in an `Implementation`_ and illustrated with `Examples`_.

-[Needs fixing once done]
+The next section, `Discussion`_, motivated by a need to describe collections of data, explores how ABCs might include more information.
+A concete implementation is given in `The pytyp Library`_ (more details in `Appendix: pytyp Extensions`_).
+Finally, in `Conclusions`_, I review the most import lessons from this work.

 Terminology
 ~~~~~~~~~~~

-Many terms used to discuss types have specific meanings related to the
+Many terms used to discuss types have meanings related to the verification of
-verification of program properties.
-In this paper I am addressing a different
+program properties.
+In this paper I am addressing a different subject [#]_.
-subject [#]_.
-This means that I will often use the word "type" in a poorly
+This means that I will often use the word "type" in a poorly defined way.
-defined way.
-When I need more precision I will use "(static) type system"
+When I need more precision I will use "(static) type system" (about which one
-(about which one can reliably reason without executing code), "type
+can reliably reason without executing code), "type specification" (metadata
-specification" (metadata using ABCs to describe Python classes), and "duck
+using ABCs to describe Python classes), and "duck types" (a model of runtime
-types" (a model of runtime behaviour using available attributes).
+behaviour using available attributes).

 .. [#] Although, in the section `A Little Formality`_, I discuss how type
    systems can guide type specifications.